microsoft/InnerEye-DeepLearning/docs/self_supervised_models.md

 #### If you run on AML

-In order to train models on AML you will need to upload and register the datasets listed above to your storage account and get their dataset_id to pass to your model config.
+In order to train models on AML you will need to upload the datasets listed above to your storage account and get their dataset_id to pass to your model config.

 #### Step 1: Update your model config